MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sysupdate-windows-updates.md

 - [Supported versions of Windows client](/windows/release-health/supported-versions-windows-client)

 > [!NOTE]
 > For Windows 10 RS4-20H1, deploy a Windows LCU from May 2021 or newer to get Microsoft Edge.
+For more information, see [Windows 10 update history](https://support.microsoft.com/topic/windows-10-update-history-1b6aac92-bf01-42b5-b158-f80c6d93eb11)

 ## See also